Could elite athletes' body types and training style affect their cardiovascular risks?March 14, 20193 min read

 Greg Stewart, MD W. Kennon McWilliams Professor of Sports Medicine; Chief, Section of Physical Medicine & Rehabilitation; Associate Professor of Clinical Orthopaedic Surgery

-Dr. Stewart specializes in non-operative sports medicine, physical medicine and rehab and age-related research of former NFL players.
+Dr. Stewart specializes in sports medicine, physical medicine, rehab and age-related research of former NFL players and military veterans.